lopezdsr/sql-query/sqlref/sql_reference.md

 </map>
 <img style="max-width: 702px;" usemap="#metaindexCreateCommandImgMap" alt="syntax diagram for create metaindex command" src="./diagrams/metaindexCreateCommand-147d224ef7be4ba82820b55ce0788827.svg" />
 </div>
-Create an index on the objects in the specified {{site.data.keyword.cos_short}} location or on a table.
-Specify the required index type for each column that you want to create the metaindex information for.
+Create an index on the objects in the specified {{site.data.keyword.cos_short}} location or on the specified table.
+Define the required index type for each column that you want to calculate the summary metadata for.
 Create the index on columns that are used for predicates in the SQL statements.

 <div style="overflow-x : auto;">
 <map name="metaindexIndextypeImgMap">